The random thoughts of a sceptical activist.

 It was (of course) packed.
 Still not sure why mjrobbins was so surprised when he got a round of applause when he asked a question!
 He’s obviously too modest.

-Prof Brian Cox was NOT asked to sing Things can only get better!
+Prof Brian Cox was NOT asked to sing Things can

 I’ve been looking through all the ASA’s adjudications against chiros and thought a summary of them might be useful to help understand what whacky claims are made and how the ASA deals with them.
 See the ASA’s website for full details of the offending adverts, the ASA’s response and investigation.
 The list of these can be found here.